hazelcastInternsSummer14/hibernate/README.md

 git clone https://github.com/hazelcastInternsSummer14/hibernate4.git
 ```
 4) go to hibernate4 folder

-5) change hibernate.connection.username and hibernate.connection.password fields according to your mysql configurations
+5) change "hibernate.connection.username" and "hibernate.connection.password" fields in "src/main/resources/hibernate.cfg.xml" file according to your mysql configurations

-5) run:
+6) run:
 ```
 mvn compile
 ```
-6) Create a hazelcast instance by running:
+7) Create a hazelcast instance by running:
 ```
 mvn exec:java -Dexec.mainClass="Hz"
 ```
-7) run:
+8) After running following, you can add or delete employees as you please:
 ```
 mvn exec:java -Dexec.mainClass="ManageEmployee"
 ```
+9) add some employees but do not commit.
+After creating second hazelcast instance, shutdown first instance.
+Even now you should be able to commit you changes to database.

+10) You can also edit "src/main/resources/hazelcast.xml" file using "src/main/resources/hazelcast_conf.py" script.